wikichen/sketch-android-kit/README.md

 ## Support

-For the purpose of creating the template from scratch, all symbols and artboards are based on the latest Android version (KitKat) and the Nexus 5 specs, respectively.
-Unfortunately being the sole Android device I own, the Nexus 5 utilizes an XXHDPI resolution for assets (which is 3X the base MDPI = 1px).
-This means exportability is difficult if you want to scale down to other display densities. **The first stable version (v1.0) will pair everything down to the more common Retina / XHDPI (2X) resolution.**
+The template currently supports and maintains assets for two display densities:
+* XXHDPI (@3x) - linked (as symbols)
+* XHDPI (@2x / Retina) - unlinked (in beta)

+Artboards are based on the Nexus 5 and the Nexus 4, respectively.
+Currently the XXHDPI version is considered the official template, as I don't have an XHDPI device (e.g., Nexus 4) with which to recreate the GUI down to the pixel.
+If you'd like to see better support for XHDPI, consider [tipping me][donate] so I can invest in a reference device.

 For those unfamiliar with the current spectrum of display densities, Jeff Broderick's [density converter](http://density.brdrck.me/) can help you get acquainted and make the proper calculations.